SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 zen2024: true
 ---

+## Some key things, revisited

+- Reality is one, but can be perceived differently, depending on perceptual acuity.
+- The true nature of the consciousness has no characteristics.
+	- Ideas and feelings are products of the mind.
+	- The senses create forms, like echoes in a valley.
+- Notice direct perception, not conceptual description.

 ## Some key things

 - Things like ideas and feelings are products of the mind, not the mind itself.